 Alonzo Hilliard married again in 1952 to Mabel Seabyrd Wyche.

 On October 18, 1954, 351 Beacon was acquired from Alonzo Hilliard by Melvin Lee Fraiman and his wife, Beatrice Z. Fraiman, of Cambridge.
 He was proprietor of the Chatham Real Estate Company.

 In November of 1954, Chatham Real Estate applied for (and subsequently received) permission to convert the property from a three-family dwelling into nine apartments.

-On January 8, 1955, the house was damaged by fire, and on January 28, 1955, Chatham Real Estate filed an amended application to repair the fire damage, including removing the mansard roof, reducing the building to three stories, and reducing the number of units from nine to eight.
+On January 8, 1955, the house was damaged by fire, and on January 28, 1955, Chatham Real Estate filed an amended application to repair the fire damage, including rebuilding the mansard roof to reduce the building to three stories, and changing the number of units from nine to eight.